d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 The weights determine the influence of each feature on our prediction.
 The bias determines the value of the estimate when all features are zero.
-Even though we will never see any newly-built homes with zero area, we still need the bias, lest we limit the expressivity of our model.
+Even though we will never see any newly-built homes with zero area, we still need the bias, lest we limit the expressiveness of our model.
 For instance, the property value of a house is also determined by the land it is built on.

 Given a dataset, our goal is to choose the weights $\mathbf{w}$ and the bias $b$ such that on average,